iclr-blogposts/2025/_posts/2025-04-28-scalable-mcts.md

 Despite these limitations, TDS-df-UCT achieves significant speedups over sequential MCTS by leveraging distributed resources effectively.

-Building upon TDS-df-UCT, MP-MCTS refines the parallel MCTS process to address its shortcomings.
-Introduced in the context of molecular design and other large-scale problems, MP-MCTS incorporates several key innovations<d-cite key="yang2021practical"></d-cite>:
+Building upon TDS-df-UCT, Yang et al. introdued Massively Parallel MCTS (MP-MCTS), which refines the parallel MCTS process to address its shortcomings.
+Introduced in the context of molecular design and other large-scale search problems, MP-MCTS incorporates several key innovations<d-cite key="yang2021practical"></d-cite>:

 -   **Node-Level History Tables**: Unlike TDS-df-UCT, where history is carried only in messages, MP-MCTS stores detailed statistical histories (e.g., visit counts and rewards) within each node.
 This accelerates the dissemination of the latest simulation results across workers and allows for more informed decisions during traversal.
 -   **Strategic Backpropagation**: MP-MCTS introduces a more dynamic backpropagation strategy, where updates are performed as needed to maintain accurate UCT value estimates.
 This prevents over-exploration of less promising branches while ensuring timely propagation of critical information.